albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 [One of the topics discussed later](#inheritance-and-composition) is touches about these problems and propose an alternative approach to inheritance.
 This topic is also covered by [Item 18: Favor composition over inheritance](https://learning.oreilly.com/library/view/effective-java-3rd/9780134686097/ch4.xhtml#lev18) in the [Effective Java](https://learning.oreilly.com/library/view/effective-java-3rd/9780134686097/), where it provides some bad usage of inheritance within the Java API.

-### Is inheritance evil and an anti-pattern?
+### Is inheritance evil and should be considered as an anti-pattern?

 The internet is littered with articles reading "*inheritance is evil*" and most of them show very bad examples of inheritance.
 Another common topic that is brought up when discussing inheritance is "*inheritance breaks encapsulation*".

 **Is inheritance evil?**

-No.  Inheritance is an important part of OOP and has its place.
+No, inheritance is not evil and nor an anti-pattern.
+Inheritance is an important part of OOP and has its place.
 With that said, and like many other things, inheritance can be misused and these articles feast on that.
-Inheritance can be easily misused and binds classes together.
+In fact, inheritance can be easily misused especially when the "all children are parent" constraint is not followed.
+Furthermore, inheritance binds classes together, making the class hierarchy more brittle to change.
 Adding functionality to a parent class will affect all children and that can be dangerous.

 Let see an extreme example.
 Say we have a `Shape` class, that defines two abstract methods, `calculateArea()` and `calculatePerimeter()`.
 All shapes have an area and perimeter and that's great.
 Then we create `Circle`, `Rectangle` and other shapes and make them all inherit from the `Shape` class.
 Now say we add a new method, called `calculateCircumference()`, to the `Shape` class.
 That would force the rectangular shapes to also have a circumference, which is not the case.